moshix/BITNETServices/forum3270_chat.md

 ## 8. GO3270 SCREEN PRESERVATION TECHNIQUES

-The chat system employs sophisticated screen update mechanisms using the go3270 library to ensure that user input is never lost during real-time updates.
+The chat system employs a sophisticated screen update mechanisms using the go3270 library to ensure that user input is never lost during real-time updates.
 This is achieved through careful use of the `ShowScreenOpts` function with specific options that control screen behavior.